-Counterfeit drugs that look like ADHD meds, Xanax, etc. are out there & people are dying!
-Tell your family: NEVER use any drug that was not prescribed to you personally by a doctor and purchased from a pharmacy.
+Counterfeit drugs that look like ADHD meds, Xanax, etc. can contain fentanyl!
+Teach: ONLY use drugs when prescribed to you by a doctor & purchased from a pharmacy.

 What should I do if my kid is using drugs?

-Go through their room, backpack, clothes, and coat pockets.
-Confiscate and safely dispose of any drugs or paraphernalia that you find.
+Go through their room, backpack, clothes, and pockets.
+Confiscate any drugs you find.
 (Do not throw drugs in the trash or toilet!
 Bring to the police station dropbox.)

 Talk to them & listen.
 Why did they do it?
 How did it start?
 How do they feel about it?
 Express concern and disappointment rather than yelling.

-Create consequences, including preventing their access to drugs.
-For example, remove access to money, phone, computer or car.
+Create consequences, and prevent access to drugs.
+Remove access to money, phone, computer or car.
 Do not allow your child to spend time alone with their friends who are using drugs.
 Ground them from attending parties.
 Require visits to a drug counselor &/or support group.

 Set boundaries.
 Be clear about your family's rules about drugs and alcohol & what to expect if anything happens again.

-Connect with school resources, such as the social worker, drug counselor, or School Resource Officer.
-Ask them to give your teen a mental health & substance use screen to determine what else is going on.
+Connect with school social worker, drug counselor, or School Resource Officer.
+Ask them to screen your teen for mental health & substance use.

 Help your kid engage in healthy social activities such as clubs or volunteer work, and have frequent quality family time at home.